Service

 Q3.
 After a Taiwan company is formed, what are the requirements for work permits and residence for foreign executives?

-The company must apply to the Ministry of Labor as the employer to hire foreign professionals.
+After the company is established, it must apply to the Ministry of Labor as the employer in order to hire foreign professionals.

 Scroll to Top